 If your employee is set up with multiple pay rates, follow the steps below for how to enter each rate when running payroll.
 Note: Multiple pay rates for salaried employees is not supported at this time.

-If you're on the Complete or Concierge product plan, you can use Gusto Time Tracking to seamlessly sync employee's hours.
+If you're on the Plus or Premium product plan, you can use Gusto Time Tracking to seamlessly sync employee's hours.

 Step 1.
 Enter regular hours